Vesto/deepstream.io-client-js/README.md

 =======================

-The Browser / Node Client for [deepstream.io](http://deepstream.io/)
+A modified version of the JavaScript client for [deepstream.io](http://deepstream.io/) made to work with `quark-core`.

 ## Documentation